-In accordance with the relevant local practice, the financial statements caption amounts in the primary financial statements are also presented in a segregated format: those amounts 'attributable to founder shareholders', and those amounts 'attributable to unitholders of investor shares' (segregated by the specific sub-fund).
-Also in accordance with local practice, where appropriate, disclosures in the notes in the financial statements are segregated by sub-fund.
-Such presentation of the financial statements is nonetheless not a statutory requirement.
+In accordance with prevalent local practice, segregated financial information relating to amounts 'attributable to the founder shareholders' and to amounts 'attributable to shareholders of the investor shares' (segregated by the specific sub-fund) are disclosed following each primary financial statement, as applicable, and these form an integral part of the notes to the financial statements.
+Also, in accordance with local practice, where appropriate, other disclosures in the notes in the financial statements are segregated by sub-fund.
+The inclusion of such financial information is nonetheless not a statutory requirement.